Mel O’Callaghan | Centre of the Centre

 Centre of the Centre is a major new commission that traces the origins of life and its regenerative forces, iterated through video, performance and sculpture.
-The exhibition is being presented at Artspace, Sydney in 2019 and at The University of Queensland Art Museum in 2020-2021.
+The exhibition was presented at Artspace, Sydney in 2019 and at The University of Queensland Art Museum in 2020-2021, before touring nationally from early 2021.

 ABOUT THE ARTIST